ArjunChang/fampay/README.md

 # Fampay YT
 ### About Project
 This is a webserver built for FamPay Assignment.
 The server runs a task every **2min** to fetch videos related to cats and stores it in the database.
 All the basic and bonus requirements have been met.

 Built with Python (Django)

+### Pre Requisites
+1. Python
+2. Docker
+3. PostgreSQL

 ### Installation